EYHN/hexo-helper-live2d/README.md

 ## Contribute

-**Please pay enough attention to this document if you want to commit your changes or submit issues.**
+### Please pay enough attention to this document if you want to commit your changes or submit issues

 This may help you a lot.
 All kinds of contributions are welcome.